pusher-community/real-time-laravel/getting-started/sign-up.md

 * `key`
 * `secret`

+## The Pusher Debug Console

+Whilst you're in the Pusher Dashboard take a look around.
+In particular, take a look at the [Pusher Debug Console](https://pusher.com/docs/debugging#pusher_debug_console) as we'll refer to it through-out the workshop.
+It's really useful for developing and debugging your integration with Pusher.

 ## Where next?

-* Now that you've got your "App Credentials" it's time to [create your Laravel app](./laravel-app.md)
+* Now that you've got your "App Credentials" and familiarised yourself with the Pusher Debug Console it's time to [create your Laravel app](./laravel-app.md)